MSC Divina Cruise Ship Review. Is it the Ship for You?

 Embarkation/Debarkation

 However, we experienced a long winding queue to get through security.
 An even longer line to get to a check-in agent, then a waiting area to board the ship.
-Once the boarding groups started getting called, the groups were called rather quickly but boarding definitely seemed to be delayed.
-We arrived at the port of Miami around 11:00 a.m. and it was around 1:00 p.m. when we boarded the ship.
+Once the boarding groups started being called, they were called quickly, but boarding definitely seemed delayed.
+We arrived at the Port of Miami around 11:00 a.m., and we boarded the ship around 1:00 p.m.

 image of MSC Divina embarkation